thusharprakash/golang-rn-ipfs/README.md

+# About Project

+This project aims to bring IPFS support in Mobile Apps (Via React Native as F.E) with the help of <https://github.com/ipfs-shipyard/gomobile-ipfs> library which is written in Golang.

 # Getting Started

 > **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

+iOS support will be added soon

 ## Building Golang SDK